ignacio-nacho-barbano/igor-tech-test/readme.md

     The array contains ASCII codes for English language text.
 The function must reverse the order of words _in place_ without calling any library functions.

-To see this run the command `npm run reverse`
+To see this run the command `npm run test` and see the describe related to the `Exercise #1`

 ## The Second Was a Unique Word Finder, equivalent to a custom Set

 2. Write a function in JavaScript or TypeScript that takes a string of text as a parameter that returns the count of unique words.

-To see this run the command `npm run unique`
+To see this run the command `npm run unique` and see the describe related to the `Exercise #2`

-## Tests

-You can also test these files to make sure they are working properly in a few different scenarios once changes are made.

-To test the functions run the command `npm test`
+### Alternatively you can run tests with vs-code built in test runner